All Episodes

 Thank you very much.

-It's about Poland and how they plan on seizing um 50% of their pension.
+It's about Poland and how they plan on seizing 50% of their pension.

 You know, the people put in money in their pensions.

-Well, because of their high debt, they uh the Polish government plans on confiscating 50% of this value to increase the government assets so they can start borrowing more money again because like us, yeah, I saw that.
+Well, because of their high debt, the Polish government plans on confiscating 50% of this value to increase the government assets so they can start borrowing more money again because, like us, they also have no, I actually read that on Reuters, so I'm hoping that they didn't get their source from someplace else.

 Yeah.

-Yeah, you know, 20 years down the road when I go to retire, but not to say the government, you go to bed one night, you have multi thousands of dollars, hundreds of thousands of dollars.
+You know, 20 years down the road when I go to retire, who's not to say the government, you go to bed one night, you have multi-thousands of dollars, hundreds of thousands of dollars, your retirement account.

 You wake up, the government sneaks in, electronically transfers it to their coffers.